Financial Aid Programs

 Federal Iraq and Afghanistan Service Grant: The Federal Iraq and Afghanistan Service Grant is offered to students who are not eligible for a Federal Pell Grant on the basis of their Expected Family Contribution as calculated from FAFSA data, but meet the remaining Federal Pell Grant eligibility requirements.
 In order to qualify, students must have had a parent or guardian in the U.S. armed forces that died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
 The student must have been under 24 years old or enrolled in college at least part-time at the time of the parent or guardian's death.

 Federal Supplemental Educational Opportunity Grant (FSEOG): Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
 Grants are based on funds available and do not have to be repaid.
 Need is determined by the financial resources of the student's family and the cost of attendance.
-Awards are granted proportionately during the aid year until available funds have been exhausted.
+Offers are granted proportionately during the aid year until available funds have been exhausted.

 William D. Ford Federal Direct Loan: Under the Federal Direct Loan (FDL) program the University certifies eligibility for each loan, and sends the loan details to the U.S. Department of Education.
 Loan proceeds are disbursed to the University electronically and then posted to the student's account.
 Students must repay the loan with interest to the servicer assigned by the U.S. Department of Education after the loan is disbursed.
 A description of the terms and conditions for borrowers of federal education loans is available at www.studentloans.gov.